yegrb/yegrb.github.io/_posts/2010-10-18-These-are-your-rumble-apps.markdown

 layout: default
 ---

 This past weekend was the RailsRumble, a non-stop 48-hour marathon of coding, design, and pizza (judging by some of the posts on Twitter.)
-There were three teams from Edmonton competing, and they all managed to build some great looking and functional apps.
+There were four teams from Edmonton competing, and they all managed to build some great looking and functional apps.

 Foos League
 -----------